Early Identification & Recognition Program

-Emotional or behavioral problems unrecognized in childhood can turn into full blown psychiatric disorders with serious debilitating consequences in adolescence or adulthood.
+Emotional or behavioral problems unrecognized in childhood can turn into psychiatric disorders with serious debilitating consequences in adolescence or adulthood.

 If there is any history of emotional health issues on either side of a child’s family it is extremely important for the child to be screened as mental illness is hereditary.